Travelling with diabetes? Our handy guide is full of tips to make your next holiday as stress free as possible.

 Preparing for the unexpected

 - If travelling in Europe, make sure you have a valid European Health Insurance Card (EHIC) or Global Health Insurance Card (GHIC).
-This entitles you to free or reduced cost treatment in European countries (excluding Norway, Iceland, Liechtenstein and Switzerland).
-A condition of our policy is that you carry a GHIC or EHIC with you when travelling in Europe.
+This entitles you to free or reduced cost treatment in European countries.